 2. There are several banks in Uyuni but they won't be open during the siesta hour (roughly 12:00-2:30) and will be closed on weekends.
 Banks and some "casas de cambio" (exchange houses) change dollars, euros, pesos chilenos, and soles, etc. There is also a Western Union in Uyuni.

 3. Few establishments accept credit cards.
 None that I know of accept travelers checks.
 Hotels may be able to exchange dollars or Euros but little stores, small hotels and most restaurants won't.
-Here's more on Bolivian money.
+Bolivian money.

 4. There is national and international phone and fax service at local ENTEL "call centers" or kiosks where you can also place cellphone calls.
 There are also a few internet cafés.
 Most hostels don't have internet or WIFI.
 Most larger hotels do.
 If you plan to bring a cellphone with you, be aware that Bolivia is on a different grid and many overseas cellphones don't work here.
-You may be better off renting a cellphone.
-If you choose to travel without one, here's how to place phone calls in Bolivia.
+Here's how to place phone calls in Bolivia.

 5. Most tour prices don't include extra things like entrance fees to the Salar, Eduardo Avaroa reserve, and other attractions you may want to see like museums.